markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 ```
 ### utils_opts.shi
 ```
-(assuming it uses the default Usage() function).
-END_OPTS
-);

-. utils_core.shi
-. utils_msc.shi

-## functions to enable printing of 'autocomplete' command to be eval'd to setup cmd line autocomplete (bash autocomplete).
-## nb: at present this is focused on git-autocompletion - e.g. optautocomplete "_git_customcommand() { _git_checkout; }" would set-up a
-## 'git customcommand' script to automatically present the same bash autocomplete options as 'git checkout'.

 optautocomplete() # <auto complete command>
 # e.g. a scripts could contain:
 # optautocomplete "_git_rmb() { _git_checkout; }; export _git_rmb" - see bash and git autocomplete for more details.